Wilson-Chu/Sidebar/README.md

 # Sidebar
-<<<<<<< HEAD

 A sidebar implementation similar to the one on YouTube, with functional side tab UI for sectioning.
-Will update with my info and possible use in portfolio site.
+Will update with my info and possibly use in portfolio site or other project.